GL-Li/totalcensus/README.md

 Downloading data
 ----------------

 This package requires downloading census data to your local computer.
 You will be asked to download data when you call `read_xxxx` functions, or you can choose to download before calling `read_xxxx` function.
-You can downoad only the data you want.
-For example, if you care only the 2015 ACS 5-year survey data in the states of Massachusetts and New Hampshire, you can just download data of these two states, which takes a couple of GB disc space.
-Or you can download data of all most recent decennial Census, most recent ACS 5-year estimate, and most recent ACS 1-year estimate.
-You need about 200 GB free disc space to download them.
 The downloaded data will be extracted automatically to the folder `my_census_data`.

-It takes a long time to download and extract.
-You can stop downloading any time and then resume downloading by running the function again.
-I recommend downloading all recent decennial and ACS data when you are sleeping.
-A lot of fun to play with these data.
-Re-run the function to repair possible mistakes during download and extraction.

 A set of data generated from Census 2010 will also be downloaded, which is used to fill missing geographic header records in ACS data.